Excel-DNA/Tutorials/SpecialTopics/DynamicArrays/README.md

 ```

 Trying this out with various array inputs, we can see the following:
-* ??? simple values
+* a simple reference to the array root cell results in a single value
+* a spill reference with a `#`, like `A1#` will return the whole array
+* a spill reference

+### Implicit intersection

+Let's now look at implicit intersection and the @-operator, and how these work with Excel-DNA functions.

-The `AddThem` starter function taking two numbers and adding, would look like this.
+The `AddThem` starter function takes two numbers and adding, and looks like this.
 ```cs
 public static double dnaAddThem(double val1, double val2)
 {
     return val1 + val2;
 }
 ```

+For a simple function like `dnaAddThem` we can see the difference between `=@dnaAddThem(...)` and `=dnaAddThem(...)`.
+The @-operator version performs the implicit intersection in the corresponding row / column of array inputs, which is the normal behaviour for formulas under pre-DA Excel.
+The plain `=dnaAddThem(..)` version will translate to a Ctrl+Shift+Enter array in pre-DA Excel.
+This difference will appear again in the `Range.Formula` vs `Range.Formula2` context below.

+### Array aware functions

 Let's build an array-aware version of the `AddThem` starter function.
 Excel-DNA helps simplify the function a bit when we make the input parameters of type double[,] or object[,] - even with single values we'll get a 1x1 array, so the processing can be more uniform.